 Tie ups with the Norwegian Teacher Training College and Kimberton Waldorf School.

 Sloka’s Teacher Training college has close links with the Norwegian Teacher Training College.
 Wolfgang and Ellen Kottker – senior teachers at the college has been training Sloka Teachers.
 Also, trainees at the Norwegian Teacher Training College have been doing their internships at Sloka.

-From the Kimberton Waldorf School – the oldest Waldorf School in the USA – we have Valerie Thomas doing hands on courses.
+From the Kimberton Waldorf School – the oldest Waldorf School in the USA – we have Valerie Thomas doing hands-on courses.
 Susan Stevenson is a vastly experienced trained mentor and Waldorf Teacher in the USA.
 Sloka Teacher Training college is privileged to have her on the faculty.

-Waldorf Cirriculum: A world of new possibilities
+Waldorf Curriculum: A world of new possibilities

 Steiner Waldorf Curriculum is fast catching on.
 India has over 10 schools, while China has over 50 schools – all part of the 1500 Waldorf schools the world over.
-Doing the Sloka Teacher Training College modules induces the participants to be part of a world wide organization.
-The fast spreading Pedagogy offers wide spread opportunities besides opening up a whole new world of educational possibilities.
+Doing the Sloka Teacher Training College modules induces the participants to be part of a worldwide organization.
+The fast-spreading Pedagogy offers widespread opportunities besides opening up a whole new world of educational possibilities.